Michael McFadyen's Scuba Diving - Tokai Maru

 When I dived the wreck in November 2011 the skipper of the charter boat we were using claimed that five US Navy personnel had died on it a couple of years before.
 However, after diving it and researching the internet, I do not believe this claim.
 I have had a couple of people email me, including some from Guam, confirming that this happened, but still no-one could come up with any first hand evidence.

-So far as I can see, if it did happen, it is at least 15 or 20 years ago (one source says he thinks it was mid-1990s).
+So far as I could see when I investigated, if it did happen, it was at least 15 or 20 years before 2011 (one source said he thought it was mid-1990s).
 The story I was told was that they were inside (probably only 4 of them) and an earthquake stirred up the silt in the engine room to cause a black out.
 Three of them got out but then they went back in to find the other one, and they all died.
 Another death was said to be a Navy officer in a separate case.

 In June 2014 I was emailed a couple of times by Cole Herndon who sent me a few links to US newspaper archives which had information about the accidents.
 As I suspected, the first one happened a long time ago, back in 1994.
+He also emailed me again in 2021.
 The details as far as I have been able to work out are as follows.

 However, they descended again and went back to look for Patten and all three then were lost.
-Their bodies were recovered the next day, Saturday 6 March 1994.
+By the time they surfaced, went back down and then were declared missing, it would have likely been after midnight, hence the description of the dive as a midnight dive.
+Their bodies were recovered the (supposed) next day, Saturday 6 March 1994.

 It is possible that the other incident happened about 1994 as well as an article in the July 2005 issue of Faceplate (newsletter of the divers and salvors of US Navy) appears to be about a Navy officer dying while on a dive on a wreck in Guam over 10 years previously.
 This article (see references) says that he had little sleep over the preceding 30 hours, perhaps as little as four hours.
 The officer had not dived for eight months and then proceeded to dive to 120 feet (36 metres) on a requalification dive.